herterelisa/herterelisa/README.md

   Elisa Herter &nbsp;
 </h1>
 <p>
-Data Science senior at the University of Oregon with a minor in Biology.
-Passionate about applying <b>computational and statistical methods</b> to biological questions, from peatland carbon dynamics to endangered whale populations.
-Headed toward <b>bioinformatics</b>.
+Data Science graduate from the University of Oregon with a minor in Biology.
+Passionate about applying <b>computational and statistical methods</b> to biological questions.
 </p>
 <hr style="width: 85%; margin-left: 0; border: 1px solid #ccc;" />